boltops-tools/ufo/docs/_docs/ufo-current.md

 There's a handy way to shorten ufo commands by setting the current service.
 Example:

+    ufo ship demo-web # normal usage
     ufo current --service demo-web
-    ufo ship demo-web # typical usage
-    ufo ship # does the same thing as ufo ship demo-web
+    ufo ship # no longer have to type: demo-web

 To view the current settings run `ufo current` with no options.